 Experiment with objects of different weights to see how your objects move differently through the air.
 Record your results.
-Change another aspect of your trebuchet, perhaps the length of the sling, and record the observations.
+Then, change another aspect of your trebuchet, perhaps the length of the sling, and record those observations.
 Document the changes you made to the design of the trebuchet in your science notebook.

-There are many types of mindful movement that have been around for ages.
-Qigong is a Chinese health and wellness practice that focuses on a combination of movement, meditation and breathing.
+There are many types and of mindful movement that have been around for ages.
+Qigong is one such practice; it is a Chinese health and wellness practice that focuses on a combination of movement, meditation and breathing.